ccdavis/rs_mandelbrot/README.md

 TODO
+* Make a render() function to clean up main()
+* Better use of usize type to reduce amount of casting
 * Add methods to Complex to do addition,subtraction and multiplication
 * Overload operators for these operations
 * Better color palette for Mandelbrot images